bookofproofs/bookofproofs.github.io/_sources/history/20th-century/speiser.md

 * Although much work was done with the Z4 at ETH, in parallel Speiser and Rutishauser were working on the construction of ETH's own computer ERMETH (Elektronische Rechenmaschine an der ETH).
 * Speiser was the chief engineer for the project and ERMETH became operational in 1955.
 * They decided that their first choice of director was Speiser, but at this stage he was unaware of this decision.
-* Samuel took the unusual step of talking to Speiser's father who was the representative of the canton of Aargau to the Swiss Council of the States or Ständerat as it is called (a role he held from 1948 to 1961).
 * Speiser was appointed Director of the IBM research laboratory in Zürich in 1956.
 * In the same year Speiser was appointed as Professor at ETH.
 * Speiser received a number of honours for his contributions including election as president of the International Federation for Information Processing from 1965 to 1968.